Forest City Digital

 While it may seem simple, the first step to a strategic approach to returns is outlining the lifecycle of a return:

-1) Customer lets retailer know that they want to return an order and what items are going to be returned
+1) Customer lets the retailer know that they want to return an order and what items are going to be returned

 2) Retailer gives the customer instructions on what to do with the return (packing instructions, what to include with the return, how to ship it back).